 Yet it seems to me that the task of releasing is never-ending, as life chucks ever-new stuff at us! :- )

 So over the last year, I’ve worked particularly on releasing the effects of what we hold in our energy.
 And I have to say: It’s a whole new releasing level for me, and a highly effective one, too!

 Figuratively speaking, this is just like wiping off the smudges off your slate.
 Or the encrusted food stains you left on it when you tried to solve your equation over dinner.
 Or the mathematical detritus you accumulated whilst trying to find a solution: pathways you scribbled down that led nowhere, that turned out wrong, or that that you abandoned.

 All of these clutter up your slate and make it harder for you to see what needs doing in your life.
-And lower your energy, motivation and enthusiasm.
+They lower your energy, motivation and enthusiasm.

 So in real life, you could declutter your home – and then clean it regularly.
-Clear an atmosphere that is thick from a heated discussion or a fight with an apology, or a joke (or literally, by opening a window – seriously!)
+Clear an atmosphere that is thick from a heated discussion or a fight, with an apology, or a joke (or literally, by opening a window – seriously!)
 Dust off the specks on your computer screen.
-Get a rose quartz crystal to cleanse the air in your office from electro-smog.
+Get a rose quartz crystal to cleanse the atmosphere in your office from electro-smog.

 A friend of mine recently got in touch with people she’d cut out of her life some years ago – for good reasons – explaining and apologising.
 That’s a kind of cleansing, too, I guess.
 Another friend of mine changed her last name, because the one she was given had negative connotations.
 Another way of cleansing.